Fodder for preparing your heart for worship in prayer.

 9. Lord, equip us for our mission on earth.

 We are not saved by our good works, but for good works (Ephesians 2:8-10).
 Focus our hearts on the mission You have for us to share the gospel and make disciples of Christ (Matthew 28:18–20).
-Remind us how our marriages, family lives, work, and hobbies all can be avenues to adorn the gospel through our proclamation and Christ-exalting lifestyles.
-Use our time as Your gathered body to build us up and send us out for ministering Your gospel to our broken world.
+Remind us how our marriages, family lives, work, and hobbies can be avenues to adorn the gospel through our proclamation and Christ-exalting lifestyles.
+Use our time as Your gathered body to build us up and send us out for ministering Your gospel in the power of Your Spirit to our broken world.

 10. Lord, deepen my longing for Christ’s return.

 So often I pursue comfort and earthly joy in this sin-bent world when my heart should long for the return of Christ, our “blessed hope” (Titus 2:13).
 Help my time among Your people draw me into Your holy presence and show me the glories of a sin- and suffering-free eternity where we will worship You face-to-face (Revelation 21:1–4).
 Oh, Lord, I long for Your presence and perfect restoration!
 Come quickly, Lord Jesus!